First steps

 Secret with Superset credentials

-You need to create a secret with the required credentials (database connection credentials and an admin account for Superset).
+You need to create two Secrets with the required credentials (an admin account for Superset as well as database connection credentials).
 Create a file called superset-credentials.yaml:

 ---